DPBandA/job-management-tracking-system/doc/Development/Financial Administration/Financial Administration.md

 - Indicate the number of approvals in the email template?
 - Add the supplier address to the PR and PO form.
 - Do proposal to get cost codes, budgets and suppliers from Accpac.

+## General
+- Create service contract as jasper report and add feature to generate blank form.
+- Create Tax class.
+Add name, type, threshold, thresholdType, fixed, percentage,fields.
+- Create deduction class.
+Add name, type, threshold, thresholdType, percentage fields.
+- Make Purchasing a module Financial Services .
+Delete the Purchasing app from github for now?
+- Implement Payroll class to have a Pay collection field, date, creator, etc.
+  The Pay class should have employee, salary, net salary, date, taxes etc.
+- Use phone scanner app to scan front and back cover of books and documents.
+  Throw away as many documents as possible.
+- Open the purchase req tab by default for now but allow user to choose which tab to open by default for financial admin module.
+- Add as system option the positions that are allowed to approve a PR.
+Check that an approver has one of these positions before allowing them to approve.
+- Impl search for PR and supplier as is done in fin admin dashboard.
+- Do not save supplier or PR if they were not edited.
+- Include the updates done to PR in the email.
+- Do not allow export of job costing from until it is approved?
+- Add feature allow sending email from the PR dialog or PRs table to stakeholders.
+  This feature could be activated for procurement officers only.
+- Add job costing and purchase requisition forms to the Form templates tab in Business entities tab and stop using system options to get the files.
+- Fix up PR jasper form by removing the overlapping line and put in missing borders.
+- Values that are 0 set them n/a in the PR form and change the corresponding parameter types to String.
+- Make sure that more than one person with the same position cannot approve PR.
+- Take the approvers section out of the page footer of the PR form and put it at the end of the report.
+- Make the PO box the same width as the Rate and Cost column heading width combined.
+- Right justing the total cost in the PR form.
+- Centre "Suggested Supplier:" static text with the text field.
+It is not centred when exported to PDF on Linux.
+See if it is the same on Windows.
+- Remove the default values from all parameters.
+- Impl feature to send PO to supplier.
+- Impl editing cost components in the table in the PR dialog.
+- Use PrimeFaces TreeTable to create an accounting system like GnuCash.

 ## Database update and deployment
 - Add "pr-email-template" to system.